 Facebook: Tulane Women in Politics.

 Women in Science is a nationally affiliated organization that works to connect women with faculty and peers interested in the sciences.
 Throughout the year, the group sponsors events such as faculty speakers, panels, and volunteer activities including Upward Bound, Science Fairs at local schools and Children's Hospital.
+Membership and participation in events are open to all Tulane students.
 For more information, email womeninscience@wave.tulane.edu.

 Instagram: tulanewis